Abe rejects probes into gov't, LDP over controversial land deal

 TOKYO, March 2, Kyodo

-Prime Minister Shinzo Abe said Thursday he does not intend to start a probe into the government or his ruling Liberal Democratic Party as questions mount over their possible roles in a controversial sale of government-owned land in Osaka.
+Prime Minister Shinzo Abe said Thursday he does not intend to probe into the government or his ruling Liberal Democratic Party as questions mount over their possible roles in a controversially cheap sale of government-owned land in Osaka.

-Abe, the LDP leader, told a parliamentary session that the most the government can do is "to respond thoroughly" to an examination by the government's Board of Audit, adding that he will make sure that any LDP lawmaker found to have been involved in the deal would be held responsible.
+The remark comes after a fresh revelation that school operator Moritomo Gakuen had contacted veteran LDP lawmaker Yoshitada Konoike in 2014, apparently seeking help to buy the land at a discount to build an elementary school it plans to open in April.

-The remarks come after a fresh revelation that the head of kindergarten operator Moritomo Gakuen in Osaka had contacted veteran LDP lawmaker Yoshitada Konoike in 2014, apparently seeking help to buy land at a discount.
-The operator eventually acquired the land, aimed for an elementary school it plans to open in April, at a significantly lower price than its appraisal value.
+The latest development has emboldened opposition parties that have been looking for evidence of any political influence in the land deal.
+Abe has denied involvement in the issue, even though his wife Akie had been the honorary principal of the elementary school until she stepped down recently after the land deal controversy gathered pace.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.